-- (b) Responses from employees to the Pre-Layoff Canvass will only be received by the Employer for consideration if submitted within seven days of issuance of a written notice to the employee or group of employees. - (c) Where an employee selects an option, once confirmed in writing by the employee and the Employer, such acceptance is final and binding upon the employee and the Employer.
-The Employer will notify the Union of the employee's selection.
+(b) Responses from employees to the Pre-Layoff Canvass will only be received by the Employer for consideration if submitted within seven days of issuance of a written notice to the employee or group of employees.

+(c) Once an employee's option is confirmed in writing by the employee and the Employer, it is final and binding upon the employee and the Employer, and the Union will be copied on it.